adr1enbe4udou1n/blog/content/posts/09-build-your-own-docker-swarm-cluster-part-8/index.md

 This is a progressive 5 minutes load testing scenario from 1 user to 200 concurrent users.

-Then use this script on above `k6` stack and be sure to comment `K6_VUS` and `K6_DURATION` environment variables.
+Use this script on above `k6` stack and be sure to comment `K6_VUS` and `K6_DURATION` environment variables.
 Check the logs to ensure that you have correct scenario :

 [![Portainer k6 logs](portainer-k6-logs.png)](portainer-k6-logs.png)

-Check the raw and graph result in Grafana as previous scenario.
+Then check the raw and graph result in Grafana.
 Here the corresponding *Chart.js* result in my case for the 1st minute :

 {{< chart >}}
 type: 'line',